 - (1) Off-premise signs.
-The Codes Enforcement Officer or his/her duly authorized representative has the authority to immediately remove any unauthorized off-premise sign. - (2) Flashing illuminated signs, with the exception of Changeable Message signs allowed in subsection 4.12.3.D. - (3) Moving signs, including but not limited to inflatable/expandable object signs, wind/feather signs, streamers, pennants, large bundles (greater than six) of balloons and other signs with moving parts (excepting "Open" flags) meant to attract the attention of the general public. - (4) Roof signs. - (5) Portable signs with the exception of those used for the conveyance of traffic and other public safety information. - (6) Signs located in, on, or projecting over any public right-of-way with the exception of Special Requirement Signs as permitted in subsection 4.12.6.
+The Codes Enforcement Officer or his/her duly authorized representative has the authority to immediately remove any unauthorized off-premise sign. - (2) Flashing illuminated signs, with the exception of Changeable Message signs allowed in Subsection 4.13.3.D. - (3) Moving signs, including but not limited to inflatable/expandable object signs, wind/feather signs, streamers, pennants, large bundles of balloons [more than six (6)] and other signs with moving parts meant to attract the attention of the general public. - (4) Roof signs. - (5) Portable signs. - (6) Distracting glare signs. - (7) Signs located in, on, or projecting over any public right-of-way with the exception of signs as permitted in Subsection 4.13.2.D.

-D. Exemption of Certain Town-Authorized Signs
+D. Exemption of Town Council-Authorized Signs

-Signs authorized by the Brunswick Town Council to be displayed on, or over public rights-of-way are exempt from all standards of this Section 4.13, with the exception of subsection 4.12.6 (Special Requirement Signs).
+Signs authorized by the Brunswick Town Council or their designee to be displayed on town-owned or leased property, or over public rights-of-way shall be permitted.